-Advanced Configuration in Explore enables precise control over creating and editing reports by providing options unavailable in Simple Configuration.
+Advanced Configuration enables precise control over creating and editing reports by providing access to options otherwise unavailable in Watershed's report builder.
 Using JSON, choose what data should be included in reports and configure how that data is displayed.

 This guide outlines the properties that can be edited in Advanced Configuration.
 See Introduction to Advanced Configuration for details of how to access and use Advanced Configuration.